Rare Book | $179

 Kickass Stand-up

-We’re closing out the 2026 Kickass Writers Festival with a night of stand-up comedy headlined by Milan Patel.
-Known for his sharp wit and infectious energy, Milan is guaranteed to end the weekend on a high note.
+We’re closing out the 2026 Kickass Writers Festival with a night of stand-up comedy with local favorite Joe Conto opening for Milan Patel.
+Known for his sharp wit and infectious energy, Milan is guaranteed to end your weekend on a high note.

 Mahogany L. Browne is a writer, playwright, organizer, and educator is a Kennedy Center Next 50 Fellow, and the inaugural Distinguished Writer in Residence at Wesleyan University, she is also a MacDowell Arts Advocacy Awardee, NAACP Image Award nominee and a New York Emmy nominee for How to Build a City (All Arts).
 Browne has received fellowships from Cave Canem, Arts for Justice, Baldwin for the Arts, Hawthorden, Mellon Research, Rauschenberg, UCross, and more.